Accommodations for Applicants Facing Extenuating Circumstances

 Can you waive or defer my application fee?

 If you need an application fee waiver, please request one through our regular Fee Waiver process.
-Please note that deadlines and citizenship restrictions apply.
+Please note that deadlines and restrictions apply.